(Inside: Moms, your life matters in more significant ways than you’ll ever fully comprehend. And there’s immense power in your everyday actions.)

 Thank you, lovely woman.
 You passed me steamy deliciousness and some of your energy, as well.

-It’s always the second.
+Who leaves the lasting impact is always the second choice.
 It’s always the real people I see right in front of me.
-They move me in epic ways that “more important people” I do not know can’t.
+They move me in epic ways that the “more important first people” can’t.

 The most impactful people in life are disguised by looking ordinary.